 What can we conclude from the data?
 Over the loop I averaged 182 watts on the Trek and 186 on the Canyon, a difference of only 4 watts.
 You’ll notice the max wattage number was higher on the Canyon loop, this is because I had to slow at a junction for a car, then crank it to get back up to speed.
 It definitely cost me time.
 That said…

 But is it all about the bike?
 Well, no. Not all the speed is down to the bike itself.
-Part of that increase comes from a more aerodynamic riding position.
-The Canyon’s drop bars are narrower at 38cm which reduces frontal area and it also has more saddle to bar drop.
+The wind tunnel tested aero shaped tubes and deep section wheels definitely help, but it’s not the entire reason for the gains.
+Part of the speed increase comes from a more aerodynamic riding position.
+The Canyon Aeroad’s drop bars are narrower which reduces frontal area.
+It also has slightly more saddle to bar drop.
 If I could get lower and narrower on the Trek, that would close the speed gap considerably.

-Still, there’s no arguing that the aero bike was faster.
-Using my back-of-a-napkin quick maths to extrapolate that out to a metric century and you’re shaving about 15 minutes off your ride time.
+Still, there’s no arguing that the aero bike is faster.
+Using my back-of-a-napkin quick maths to extrapolate that out to a metric century and you’re shaving about 12 minutes off your ride time.
 If speed matters to you, get your credit card out and get yourself in the saddle of an aero road bike!

 A few final interesting things to note…

-- Rolling resistance; the Canyon has new Conti GP5000 tyres and the Trek rolls on Specialized S-WORKS Turbo tyres.
+- Rolling resistance; the Canyon has new Conti GP5000 tyres and the Trek is on Specialized S-WORKS Turbo tyres.
 Both super fast rubber.

 - The back straight is the fastest section of the course.
 On the Canyon I was 4km/hr faster for the same power over the 2km segment (35.9km/hr vs 39.9km/hr).
 The faster you go, the more aerodynamics matter.

 - The Trek and Canyon are almost identical in weight!
 There’s a short 6% out of the saddle power climb on the way home which I hit at 301 watts both days.
 Both bikes did it within 1 second of each other!